Zubax/kocherga/README.md

   control after a watchdog reset.

 - **Safety** -- Kochergá verifies the correctness of the application image with a 64-bit hash before every boot.

-### Supported transports
+  Kochergá's own codebase features extensive test coverage.

+- **Multiple supported transports:**
-- **UAVCAN/CAN** -- supports both v1 and v0, the protocol version is auto-detected at runtime.
+  - **UAVCAN/CAN** -- supports both v1 and the legacy v0, the protocol version is auto-detected at runtime.
   - **UAVCAN/serial**
+  - More may appear in the future -- new transports are easy to add.

 ## Usage

 ### Integration

 The entire library is contained in the header file `kocherga.hpp`; protocol implementations are provided each in a separate header file named `kocherga_*.hpp`.
-Kocherga does not have any compilation units of its own.
+Kochergá does not have any compilation units of its own.

-To integrate Kocherga into your application, just include this repository as a git subtree/submodule, or simply copy-paste the required header files into your source tree.
+To integrate Kochergá into your application, just include this repository as a git subtree/submodule, or simply copy-paste the required header files into your source tree.

 ### Application signature